P. Boon Chock, Ph.D.

-P. Boon Chock received his Ph.D. in chemistry from the University of Chicago in 1967.
-After postdoctoral training with Manfred Eigen at the Max-Planck-Institut für Biophysikalische Chemie in Göttingen, Germany, Dr. Chock joined the Laboratory of Biochemistry at the NHLBI in 1971 as a visiting scientist.
-He was converted to a research chemist in 1973 and promoted to the Chief of the Metabolic Regulation section in 1981.
-Dr. Chock served as the Chief of the Laboratory of Biochemistry from 1994 to 2008, and the Director of the Biochemistry and Biophysics Center from 2002 to 2008.
-In 1993, Dr. Chock received the NIH Director’s Award.
-Dr. Chock has authored or coauthored more than 180 publications, including review articles and book chapters.
-Currently, he is a member of the editorial board of the Journal of Biological Chemistry and has previously served on the editorial boards of Archives of Biochemistry and Biophysics and BioFactors, and he was co-editor of Current Topics in Cellular Regulation Series from 1989 to 2000.
+P. Boon Chock received his Ph.D. in Chemistry from the University of Chicago in 1967.
+After postdoctoral training with Manfred Eigen at the Max-Planck-Institut fȕr biophysikaliche Chemie in Göttingen, Germany, he joined the Laboratory of Biochemistry, NHLBI, NIH in 1971 as a visiting scientist, He was converted to a research scientist in 1973, and promoted to the Chief of the Metabolic Regulation Section in 1981.
+Dr. Chock served as the Chief of the Laboratory of Biochemistry from 1994 to 2008, and as the Director of the Biochemistry and Biophysics Center from 2002 to 2008.
+He received the NIH Director’s Award in 1993.
+Dr. Chock has authored or coauthored 200 publications, including peer-reviewed manuscripts, review articles and book chapters.
+Dr. Chock has served in the editorial boards of the Journal of Biological Chemistry for more than 22 years, and of the Archives of Biochemistry and Biophysics, and BioFactors.
+He was the co-editor of Current Topics in Cellular Regulation Series from 1989 to 2000, and of Enzyme Dynamics and Regulation.
 Dr. Chock is a member of the American Chemical Society and the American Society for Biochemistry and Molecular Biology.

 Key metabolic processes and cell signaling in biological systems are mediated by multiple well-regulated enzymatic activities.
 Dr. Chock’s laboratory employed biophysical and chemical methods to elucidate the kinetics and mechanisms of enzyme action and regulation, particularly those mediated by reversible covalent modification of proteins.